 A U.S. border patrol agent in El Paso, Texas, fires across the U.S.-Mexican border and kills an unarmed Mexican teenager.
 Do the Fourth and Fifth Amendments of the U.S. Constitution protect a non-citizen's right to life against a cross-border shooting by a U.S. agent?
 "Our claim is that he had a constitutional right not to be murdered," says Neuman, principal author of an amicus curiae brief in Hernandez v.
 Mesa, which was filed in December 2016 on behalf of 12 constitutional scholars, including HLS Professor Laurence Tribe.
 Neuman previously worked on another U.S.-Mexico cross-border shooting case with similar facts.
 "U.S. constitutional law is not always as protective as international standards are in the area of rights of non-citizens," says Neuman, who has been writing about and advocating for the rights of foreign nationals under U.S. law for more than 30 years.
 The Hernandez brief explains how the U.S. Supreme Court's "functional approach" to the extraterritoriality of constitutional rights, articulated in the Guantánamo detainee case Boumediene v.
 Bush (2008), should apply in cross-border shooting situations.
 It also invokes international human rights principles on excessive use of force by law enforcement.
 Neuman also applied his expertise during the spring of 2017 to oppose President Trump's efforts to ban refugees and visitors from six Muslim nations from entering the U.S. An expert in extremely specialized constitutional doctrines related to this area of immigration law, Neuman helped advise the ACLU and joined several amicus curiae briefs opposing the ban.
 "It's important when a minority is being targeted that there's a broad coalition of people, not just the minority members, who are coming forward and making arguments on their behalf," says Neuman.
-Focus on the rights of women In March, three women from HRP-Emily Nagisa "We know that women's rights are being curtailed," Keehn, Associate Director of the Academic Program, said Farbstein, who shared anecdotes from her own Yee Htun, Clinical Advocacy Fellow, and Croweexperience.
-Quoting U.S. Senator Elizabeth Warren, organized a celebration of International Women's an HLS professor emerita, who said "If you don't Day at HLS.
-The theme for 2017 was "Be Bold for have a seat at the table, you're probably on the Change." menu," Farbstein added, "I hope that everybody will use your power and your intelligence and your strength to be brave and to be bold."
+FOCUS on the rights of women In March, three women from HRP-Emily Nagisa Keehn, Associate Director of the Academic Program, Yee Htun, Clinical Advocacy Fellow, and Croweorganized a celebration of International Women's Day at HLS.
+The theme for 2017 was "Be Bold for Change."
 "After many of us participated in the post-inauguration women's marches, we felt it was necessary to convene a space for students, staff, and faculty to mark this moment," says Crowe.
 "We wanted to both reflect on recent setbacks in the movement, and to strategize ways to move forward together."
-Clinical Advocacy Fellow Salma Waheedi focus-More than 100 students, staff, and faculty gathered ed on women's rights in Islamic legal systems, to hear women from the HLS community give powworking in partnership with Musawah, a global erful testimonies about the current state of women's movement for justice and equality in the Muslim rights.
-According to the World Economic Forum, family, as well as local women's rights activists the gender gap in the areas of health, education, and and advocates in 24 Muslim majority and minority economic and political power is not estimated to countries. close until 2186.
+More than 100 students, staff, and faculty gathered to hear women from the HLS community give powerful testimonies about the current state of women's rights.
+According to the World Economic Forum, the gender gap in the areas of health, education, and economic and political power is not estimated to close until 2186.